Phase 2 of 5

 Overview

 The Research phase is where most investors either differentiate themselves or blend into the crowd.
-Amateurs browse Zillow.
+Amateurs scroll listings.
 Professionals build systematic market screening frameworks, develop proprietary deal pipelines, and analyze properties with the rigor of a financial analyst.

 This phase teaches you to think in markets before you think in properties.
 Why?
 Because the best property in a declining market will underperform an average property in a growing one.
 Market selection is the single highest-leverage decision you'll make as an investor.